 How can you make sure you understand discharge instructions?

-I recommend you consider the following when the medical team is discharging you, or a loved one, from the hospital, emergency room, day surgery.
+I recommend you consider the following when the medical team is discharging you, or a loved one, from the hospital, emergency room, or day surgery.
 These tips are even helpful when finishing a doctor’s appointment:

 - Don’t do this alone!
 If possible, have another responsible adult with you to go over discharge papers and instructions.
 This is particularly important if you are weak, exhausted or recovering from anesthesia.